commandus/wpn/README.md

 VAPID use two different encodings, old version use AES GCM and new version AES 128 GCM.
 By default a modern AES 128 GCM encoding is used.

+Utilities to read/write messages:

+- wpn read/write
+- wpnr read only
+- wpnw write only

 ### Client push message using GCM

 Send notification with -m option.